percona/pgsm-docs/docs/configuration.md

 ### pg_stat_monitor.pgsm_histogram_min

 **Default**: 1

 **Min / Max**: 0 / 50000000

 **Restart required**: YES

 **Context**: postmaster

 Defines the minimum execution time for a query to appear in histogram output (in ms).
+Defines how long each bucket remains active (in seconds).
+When the time expires, `pg_stat_monitor` switches to the next bucket.
 !!! note
     Starting with version 2.0.0 you can set this parameter as a decimal value which allows query output with execution time less than 1 ms.

 ### pg_stat_monitor.pgsm_histogram_max

 **Default**: 10000

 **Min / Max**: 10 / 50000000

 **Restart required**: YES

 **Context**: postmaster

 Defines the maximum execution time for a query to appear in histogram output (in ms).